sainishwanth/sainishwanth/README.md

+# Happy New Year - 2023!

 ### Hi there 👋

+I'm Sai Nishwanth, Currently doing my B.Tech in CSE!
+I hope to contribute to a lot of Open Source projects in 2023.

 <!--
 **sainishwanth/sainishwanth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.